Health Library

 What is Aortic (Valve) Stenosis?

-Aortic stenosis is a condition that causes blocking of blood flow between the left ventricle and the aorta.
+Aortic stenosis is a condition that blocks blood flow between the left ventricle of the heart and the aorta.
 There are many causes.
 These causes include muscular obstruction below the aortic valve, a block at the valve itself, or aortic narrowing right above the valve.

 The most common form of aortic stenosis is a block at the valve itself.
 This is called aortic valvar stenosis.